sgjava/opencv-chip/README.md

 ###Install mjpg-streamer
 Sometimes all you need is a live video feed without further processing.
 This section will be what you are looking for.
 It also makes sense to move the UVC processing into a different Linux process or thread from the main CV code.

-Change `whitepatch` in `install-mjpg-streamer.sh` to True if you get a white image.
+Change `whitepatch` in `install-mjpg-streamer.sh` to `True` if you get a white image.
 I had to set this to True for using MPJEG mode.
-In YUYV I set it to false.
-The default setting is True.
+In YUYV I set it to `False`.
+The default setting is `True`.

 * `cd /media/usb0/opencv-chip/scripts`
 * `sudo sh install-mjpg-streamer.sh`